Progress Report

 2. Outcome so far

-(1) Construction of an algorithm for early detection of heart failure at home
+(1) Development of AI system for early detection of heart failure at home

 We have intellectualized the 13C-glucose breath test, which tests glycoxidation capacity at the individual level by measuring 13CO2 emitted in the exhaled breath after ingestion of 13C-glucose.